pi-rate14/2d-raycasting/readme.md

 ### Steps to build

+**Make sure you have Go installed**

-1. > clone the repository
+1. > Clone the repository
+2. > Cd into the repository
-2. > go build
+3. > Run go build
-3. > ./2dRaycasting
+4. > Run ./2dRaycasting or 2dRaycasting.exe based on your system.